-Mexico became a Party to the WHO Framework Convention on Tobacco Control on May 28, 2004.
+Mexico became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Roadmap to Tobacco Control Legislation: The General Law on Tobacco Control is the principal law governing tobacco control in Mexico.
-The law covers many aspects of tobacco control, including, but not limited to: definitions of key terms; smoke free policies; tobacco advertising, promotion and sponsorship; packaging and labeling; and enforcement.
+The General Law on Tobacco Control is the principal law governing tobacco control in Mexico.
+The law covers many aspects of tobacco control, including: definitions of key terms; smoke free policies; tobacco advertising, promotion and sponsorship; packaging and labeling; and enforcement.
 The Regulations of the General Law on Tobacco Control were passed in 2009 and regulate the General Law on the subjects of health licensing; packaging and labeling; advertising, promotion and sponsorship; restrictions on public smoking; and enforcement authorities and sanctions, among others.
 In December 2009, the Secretary of Health issued an agreement making public the provisions for the formulation, approval, application, utilization, and incorporation of legends, images, pictograms, health messages, and information which must appear on all tobacco product packages and all their outside packaging and labeling.
 Notwithstanding FCTC Article 5.3 requiring Parties to protect their public health policies from commercial and other vested interests of the tobacco industry, these obligatory provisions resulted from an agreement between the Ministry of Health and the tobacco industry, and were issued pursuant to the Secretary’s authority under the General Law on Tobacco Control and the Regulations of the General Law on Tobacco Control.
-In November 2012, the Ministry of Health issued a new agreement containing an updated set of pictorial health warnings to appear on smoked and smokeless tobacco product packaging.
+The Ministry of Health has issued several subsequent agreements containing updated sets of health warnings to appear on smoked and smokeless tobacco product packaging.

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.